kaycebasques/biodigitaljazz/blog/pcrowdoodle.rst

 -------

 I got 3-5 hours on the first full charge.
 I fully expect this to drop down to 30 minutes after a month.
-My coworker had the good idea of using a cellphone power bank as a backup.

 An interesting challenge (maybe project?) is that the RPi OS UI doesn't seem to expect to run off battery so there's no "low battery" indicator.